 * PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.

-Authored by Mary Kay Zane, PT, M.Ed., OCS.
+Revised by Michael Miller, PT.
+Authored by Mary Kay Zane, PT, MEd.
+She is a board-certified orthopaedic clinical specialist.
 Reviewed by the MoveForwardPT.com editorial board.